-*- Mode:Python; indent-tabs-mode:nil; tab-width:4; encoding:utf-8 -*-

 outiter = patchdir.collate_iters([makeiter1(), makeiter2()])

-assert Iter.equal(outiter,
+assert Iter.equal(

 (indicies[1], indicies[1]),